Edirne Incident: Causes

 After the signing of the Treaty of Karlowitz, Sultan Mustafa II retreated to Edirne and “left political and administrative affairs to Seyhulislam Feyzullah Efendi.”
 The Sultan’s move to Edirne in 1701 was a political attempt to shield the effects of the treaty from the public.
 The Sultan’s absence and the leadership of Seyhulislam Feyzullah Efendi were not supported by the janissaries.
 Seyhulislam Feyzullah Efendi’s “corruption and nepotism, excessive even for the time, and his influence over the sultan [were] considered too great.
 Furthermore, he overstepped the boundaries of his position as head of the religious arm of the household, establishing corporate relationships traditionally the domain and prerogative of the vizierial and pasha households.”
 Grand Vizier Elmas Mehmed Pasha's 1695 economic reform led to the existence of lifetime tax farming.
 For centuries, there had been yearly auctions to determine who would be allowed to collect regional taxes for that year.
 This was detrimental to the provinces because tax farmers would use their brief power to bleed their area dry.
 By auctioning of the ability to collect taxes from a region for a lifetime, the central government maintained regional support because the regional elite became dependent on the central government.
-“Very quickly, by 1703, these lifetime tax farms had spread and came into wide use in the Balkan, Anatolian, and Arab provinces alike” (Ottoman Empire 1700–1922 48).
+“Very quickly, by 1703, these lifetime tax farms had spread and came into wide use in the Balkan, Anatolian, and Arab provinces alike” (Ottoman Empire 1700–1922, p.
+48).
 Nonetheless, the transition from yearly to lifetime terms did not benefit the economy.
 Only about one-fifth of the taxes collected by tax farmers ever made it to the central government.
 Consequently, the central government did not have sufficient funds to pay its military.